Skaperkraft School of Entrepreneurial Leadership 2021-22

 Are between 21 and 26 years of age (can turn 21 during the program year)

-Have shown leadership initiative (in study, organization, politics, business, communities of faith, etc.)
+Have shown leadership initiative (during studies, in organizations, politics, business, communities of faith, etc.)

 Want to practice servant leadership in life